rydmike/rydmike.github.io/blog_flutter_linting.md

 Starting from Flutter version 2.5, **Flutter and Dart** use two new linting packages that are **enabled by default** when you create a new Flutter project.
 With the launch of **Flutter 3.16**, the used linting packages were updated to version 3 and include more Dart related rules than the rule set in version 1 and 2.
 When you create a new Flutter project with Flutter version 3.0.0 or later, you get version 3 linting rules enabled by default, for older Flutter projects that used version 1 or version 2, consider upgrading to version 3.

 If you created your Flutter project with version 2.5 or later, then you are already using the default linting package.
-This is a perfectly good starting point, just make sure to update it to the latest version.
-Further below, you can compare the Dart and Flutter default enabled linting rules to popular 3rd party packages.
+This is a perfectly good starting point, but make sure to update it to the latest version.
+Further below, you can compare the Dart and Flutter default enabled linting rules to popular third party packages.

-## What About Using a Third Party Linting Package?
+## What About Using a Third-Party Linting Package?

 If you want to use a third party linting package, you can do so.
-There are many 3rd party packages that define linting rules for you.
-There is nothing wrong with using 3rd party linting packages if they fit your needs.
+There are many third-party packages that define linting rules for you.
+There is nothing wrong with using third-party linting packages if they fit your needs.
 Using a ready-made linting package may be the right choice for you.
 If you are not interested in getting to know the lint rules and their setup yourself, and want stricter linting than Flutter and Dart defaults, then consider a package.

 For my **personal projects**, I prefer the clarity of enabling all rules in one file, and then disabling the ones that do not fit my use case and preferences.
 Earlier, I started with a package too, but I noticed that when I needed or wanted to modify a few rules.
 I then ended up with **enabling or disabling** rules in relation to used package settings.
 This got a bit messy to keep track of.
 Eventually it felt cleaner to just turn **everything ON**, and then just have **OFF definitions** in my `analysis_options.yaml` for rules I do not want.
 It is simple, clean and easy to modify when needed.
 Plus, no need for a package for setting up my own custom lint preferences.